Ohio State: Farmers Must Reduce Phosphorus Discharge Feeding Toxic Algae That Blooms On Lake Erie

 — WTVG 13abc (@13abc) December 26, 2016

 “We think we know which levers to pull, so let’s go design some field experiments,” scientist Robyn Wilson, who was part of the Ohio State project, said.
-Wilson hopes that farmers will do their part to protect the state’s drinking water and wildlife without regulation, and suggested ways that the farmers could be persuaded.
+Wilson hopes that farmers will do their part to protect the state’s drinking water and wildlife without regulation and suggested ways that the farmers could be persuaded.

 “Their profit margins are really small right now; they don’t have a lot of wiggle room,” Wilson told The Columbus Dispatch.
 “The question becomes what’s the best combination of policy tools to get that extra percentage of farmers to adopt.”